Catalonia: Comarques

-Comarques (singular: "comarca") are entities composed by the municipalities to manage their responsibilities and services.
+Comarques (often known as counties in English, but different from the historical Catalan counties) are entities composed of municipalities to internally manage their responsibilities and services.
 The current regional division has its roots in a decree of the Generalitat de Catalunya of 1936, in effect until 1939, when it was suppressed by Franco.
 In 1987 the Catalan Government reestablished the comarcal division and in 1988 three new comarques were added (Alta Ribagorça, Pla d'Urgell and Pla de l'Estany).
-In 2015 was created an additional comarca, the Moianès.
-At present there are 41, excluding Aran.
-Every comarca is administered by a comarcal council (consell comarcal).
+Some further revisions have been realised since then, such as the additions of Moianès and Lluçanès counties, in 2015 and 2023 respectively.
+Except for Barcelonès, every comarca is administered by a comarcal council (consell comarcal).

-The Aran Valley (Val d'Aran), previously considered a comarca, obtained in 1990 a particular status within Catalonia due to its differences in culture and language, as Occitan is the native language of the Valley, being administered by a body known as the Conselh Generau d'Aran (General Council of Aran).
-Since 2015 it is defined as "unique territorial entity", while the powers of the Conselh Generau were expanded.
+As of 2024, Catalonia is divided in 42 counties plus the Aran Valley.
+The latter, although previously (and still informally) considered a comarca, obtained in 1990 a particular status within Catalonia due to its differences in culture and language, being administered by a body known as the Conselh Generau d'Aran (General Council of Aran), and in 2015 it was defined as a "unique territorial entity" instead of a county.